bob2u/b2uFramework-public/README/README_MANAGER.md

 3) **Interfaces** - Third-party modules and reuseable APIs should be added to this section. @see [Terminology:Interfaces](https://github.com/bob2u/b2uFramework-public/blob/master/README.md#terminology).
 Modules are added under each Interface's main category, following the format below.
 Each Module will have a required `"Path"` parameter that can either be the top-level directory to the Module, which will contain all .php files for its function that will be autoloaded, or the path to a specific file that contains the `module_name class` or an `_autoload` function.

-    Interface Modules can be accessed by the application using the `getInterface()` method defined previously, and they can also be accessed using a custom variable name that can be accessed using `\B2U\Core\Manager::instance()->user_defined_variable_name` syntax.
+    Interface's Modules can be accessed by the application using the `getInterface()` method defined previously, and they can also be accessed using a custom variable name that can be accessed using `\B2U\Core\Manager::instance()->user_defined_variable_name` syntax.
 To use the variable syntax the `"Name"` parameter should be set during setup.
-This mechanism will load the Interface Module on first access to the custom variable, which is similar to calling `getInterface()` and storing the result in a global variable.
+This mechanism will load the Module on first access to the custom variable, which is similar to calling `getInterface()` and storing the result in a global variable.

-    ***@note -*** _`"Name"` must be unqiue across all application Interface Modules._
+    ***@note -*** _`"Name"` must be unqiue across all application Modules._

-    To pass arguments to Interface Modules using the custom variable `"Name"` method it is required to use the `"Args"` parameter.
-When creating Interface Modules using the `getInterface()` method, it is possible to pass arguments using the standard `...$args` parameter for the function, and also using the setup `"Args"` parameter.
+    To pass arguments to Modules using the custom variable `"Name"` method it is required to use the `"Args"` parameter.
+When creating Modules using the `getInterface()` method, it is possible to pass arguments using the standard `...$args` parameter for the function, and also using the setup `"Args"` parameter.

     ***@note -*** _`...$args` parameter has higher priority over the `"Args"` parameters when used with `getInterface()` method_

-    In some instances, Interface Modules can have dependencies across other modules, and these dependencies can be defined within the `\B2U\Core\Module` - @see [\B2U\Core\Module](https://github.com/bob2u/b2uFramework-public/blob/master/README/README_MODULE.md#b2ucoremodule) for more details.
+    In some instances, Modules can have dependencies across other modules, and these dependencies can be defined within the `\B2U\Core\Module` - @see [\B2U\Core\Module](https://github.com/bob2u/b2uFramework-public/blob/master/README/README_MODULE.md#b2ucoremodule) for more details.
 But it is also possible to declare dependencies between interfaces during the setup operation.
-This is accomplished with the `"Uses"` parameter. `"Uses"` supports a list of dependent Interface Modules.
-For each Interface Module, a unique custom variable name is selected, within the scope of the parent Module, which defines the Interface Module.
-This method will automatically load the dependencies when the dependent Interface Module is loaded and provides a local variable accessible to the Module using the `$this->variable_name` parameter.
+This is accomplished with the `"Uses"` parameter. `"Uses"` supports a list of dependent Modules.
+For each Module, a unique custom variable name is selected, within the scope of the parent Module, which defines the Module.
+This method will automatically load the dependencies when the dependent Module is loaded and provides a local variable accessible to the Module using the `$this->variable_name` parameter.

 ```php
 "interface_category" => [